gauravsingh94/Projects-while-learning/README.md

 ## Description

 The purpose of this repository is to showcase my progress and development as I learn various concepts and technologies throughout the course.
-Each project represents a milestone in my learning journey and demonstrates my understanding of the topics covered in the course.1
+Each project represents a milestone in my learning journey and demonstrates my understanding of the topics covered in the course.